bvankuik/TestLeapML/README.md

 # Current capabilities

-* Request an image
+* Request an inference (i.e. combination of prompt and one or more images)
-* List all results
+* List all inference jobs
-* View a single result
+* View an inference with its one or more images

 # Building and running